adrianwong/adrianwong.github.io/_posts/2017-08-23-git-branching-experiment.md

 * 2a5edaa    <Adrian Wong>   c1
 ```

 *Conclusion:* A branch is just a named reference to a commit.
 A tag is also just a named reference to a commit.
-If the tag and the branch refer to the same commit, that commit and its ancestors are reachable via the tag, even if the branch is deleted.
+If a tag and a branch refer to the same commit, that commit and its ancestors are reachable via the tag, even if the branch is deleted.

 ```console
 $ git checkout master